koenpunt/capistrano-foreman/README.md

 * `foreman:restart` restarts the application services
 * `foreman:start` starts the application services
 * `foreman:stop` stops the application services
+* `foreman:enable` enables the systemd service
+* `foreman:disable` disables the systemd service
+* `foreman:daemon_reload` reloads the systemd daemon

 ## Example

+### Upstart

-A typical setup would look like the following:
+A typical setup with upstart would look like the following:

 Have a group-writeable directory under `/etc/init` for the group `deploy` (in this case I call it `sites`) to store the init scripts: